pengowray/VaraHuffmanNet/README.md

   *  `\r` — carriage return <CR> — was used by MacOS 9 as a line separator.
 If an output message is displayed on a Window terminal, the CR will "hide" the header by moving the cursor back to the start of the line, so the message displayed following it will overwrite the header.

   *  This mode will be used when Huffman compression would not decrease the message size.
-But VARA's provided source code appears to be a little suboptimial in making this comparison as it doesn't appear to consider the size of the Huffman Index and Bit Sequence Table, so it underestimates the size of the Huffman compressed message.
+But VARA's provided source code appears to be a little suboptimial in making this comparison as it doesn't appear to consider the size of the Huffman tables, so it underestimates the size of the Huffman compressed message.
 (Is this the case with the release version too?
 Can we double check this behavior?)

   *  Empty messages are made up of just the four header bytes and nothing else.